Wire-Network/wire-docs/docs/getting-started/system-requirements.md

 - Write your first contract
 - Compilation and ABI
 - Contracts deployment
-- Utilizing block explorer EOS Authority
+- Utilizing a block explorer